jobin1309/RoomDB2/README.md

 # RoomDB2
-Simple android app with room database and Dagger hilt, where user can add, update, delete, data ,
+android app with room database,Dagger hilt and databinding where user can add, update, delete, data ,